 Each hexagon was decoupaged onto the tin can using Mod Podge.
 A layer of Mod Podge was then applied to the top of the maps as a sealer and varnish.

-I have lots of other ideas for upcycled Father’s Day gifts on Pillarboxblue.
-If you’re looking for more bedside organization ideas there are the personalized map decoupaged glass tray or the unique map mason jar banks.
+I have many other ideas for upcycled Father’s Day gifts on Pillarboxblue.
+If you’re looking for more bedside organization ideas, there are the personalized map decoupaged glass tray or the unique map mason jar banks.

 If you are looking for something more challenging that would look great in a den, there is a DIY personalized nifty denim ottoman or even a denim world map floor cushion.
 A custom DIY lightbox sign would also look great in the den.